CUH Logo

 What other pain relief will I be offered?

-As well as the local anaesthetic nerve block, you may also be given other oral or intravenous pain killers.
-These may range from paracetamol or non-steroidal antiinflammatory drugs (NSAIDS), to morphine or other opioid drugs.
+As well as the local anaesthetic nerve block, you may also be given other oral or intravenous pain relieving medications.
+These may range from paracetamol or non-steroidal anti-inflammatory drugs (NSAIDS), to morphine or other opioid drugs.
 The choice and type of drug will be explained to you.

 How long will the local anaesthetic last?

-The local anaesthetic which has been injected as a single shot bolus will keep your arm or leg numb for approximately 8-14 hours.
-Alternatively it will last for the length of time that the infusion is running.
+The local anaesthetic which has been injected as a single shot bolus should keep you comfortable for 8-14 hours following administration.
+Alternatively, it will last for the length of time that the infusion is running.

 What if it does not work?